 #1.
-WordPress SEO by Yoast - This is by far the most powerful and complete on-page and site-wide SEO plugin available for WordPress.
-It has over 5 million downloads to date so you're not alone.
+Rank Math SEO Pro - This is by far the most powerful and complete on-page and site-wide SEO plugin available for WordPress.
+RankMath is not the most popular SEO plugin on the planet, but it is, in my opinion, the best!
 I am currently using this plugin here on Magnet4Blogging.

 #2.
 WP Super Cache - This plugin will generate a static HTML file from your WordPress blog.
 After an HTML file has been generated, your web server will actually serve that file instead of processing the heavier WordPress PHP scripts.
 All this simply means your blog will load faster.
 Your users will see cached versions of your pages.

 #3.
 Google ReCaptcha plugin - This plugin is 100% free, and you can use it to help reduce comment and contact form spam as your blog begins to get popular.